-Anita has a passion for cooking beautiufl vegetarian and vegan food, developed since her childhood in Kenya and from her family roots in India.
+Anita has a passion for cooking beautiful vegetarian and vegan food, developed since her childhood in Kenya and from her family roots in India.
 In the UK, Anita presents on Simply Good Food TV and is a Food Revolution Ambassador.
 She works with schools to promote healthy eating, runs demos at food shows and holds cooking classes.
-Her highly anticipated book will be out in late 2018.
+Her highly anticipated book, 'Flavours of Kenya' will be out in late 2018, and she is currently working on an exciting new series for television called 'Return to Kenya', which will be out in September 2018.

 Binny - a Kenyan living in London blogs about food, lifestyle and travel.
 She recently won Highly Commended in the Cosmopolitan Blog Awards, 2015 and is a finalist in the UK Blog Awards 2016.
 In 2015 she used her culinary skills and innovative imagination to find new and unusual ways of raising money for Curry for Change.